alexbinary/SQLite.swiftly/design-notes.md

 public methods can be called at any time and in any order.

-## Statement are linked to a connection
+## Statements are linked to a connection

 A statement holds a reference to the connection that was used to compile it.
 The connection that was used to compile the statement is the connection on which